destaMo/Scrum-Notes/content/qa/skills/testing_analysis.md

 - Show me an example of a reported issue for which the assignee needed help with reproducing.
 Is there something that you could do better to avoid such situation?
 - Define the risks based on a few examples of functionalities/bugs and set proper priorities
 - Testing in real - doing an example task on an examinee's project
-- Improve authorization so that Cypress does not need to login manually each time
-- Solve a problem of creating an object with name that already exists
-- Get authorization token and use it in created request
-- Show me what snippets you use